-Otherwise, online social media groups and marketplaces can be useful you’re looking for a specific plant.
+Otherwise, online social media groups and marketplaces can be useful if you’re looking for a specific plant.

-If you can’t find plants originating from your specific geographical location or you just want more variety, then plants which are native to your broader region are best.
+If you can’t find plants originating from your specific geographical location or you just want more variety, then plants that are native to your broader region are best.

 Just be aware that some natives can be considered invasive species when grown in different locations or climates.
 Check carefully before you buy.

-Your final option is exotic plants which shouldn’t be ruled out as part of a successful garden and these plants can often support native wildlife as well as providing food and aesthetic greening.
+Your final option is exotic plants which shouldn’t be ruled out as part of a successful garden and these plants can often support native wildlife as well as provide food and aesthetic greening.

 I’m an advocate of edible gardens and fruits and vegetables are often non-native.